 - University admission letter

 - Evidence of financial resources

-Please note: It is very important that you enter the US with the SEVIS I‑20 or DS 2019 of the institution you plan to attend.
+Please note: It is very important that you enter the US with the SEVIS I‑20 of the institution you plan to attend.
 Please contact the Office of Global Education staff if you have any questions prior to your arrival.

 HEALTH ISSUES & HEALTH INSURANCE ISSUES

 The California State University, Sacramento Student Health Center will provide you with out-patient medical care during normal business hours; however, you are required to have health and accident insurance for your protection.
 All international students (F/J visa) are required to present detailed proof of health insurance coverage which meets our minimal institutional requirements.